andrewpillar/req/docs/commands.md

     write <stream> [values...]

-The write commands writes the given [values](values.md) to the given output [stream](values.md#stream).
+The write command writes the given [values](values.md) to the given output [stream](values.md#stream).
 If the given argument is an `_` identifier, then it will be written to standard output,